 Community Action Partnership of Lake County Illinois assistance programs.

 A few of the main programs from the Lake County Community Action Partnership include emergency rent and housing assistance, Head Start, weatherization, and LIHEAP heating bill grants.
 There are other resources available as well from the non-profit, including referrals and case management.
-More information on their services and contact information is below.
+More information on their services in the Lake County Illinois region and contact information is below.

 Head Start is a child education and growth program.
 It is for low income families as well as children with a disability.
 Assessments are done on the child, and their parent can also benefit from various social services.

 The objective of Head Start is to provide growth focused aid and services to children along with their families and parents.
 Assistance addresses short term needs and coordinates long term self-sufficiency.